-In 2020, the average U.S. household downloaded over 400 gigabytes of data.
+In 2020, c.
 With the development of quicker communications, we’re consuming information faster than ever before.
 This only pushes for even better services, and internet providers are doing everything they can to get an advantage over the competition.

 When trying to choose the best mobile internet, you might compare 5G and 5GE.
 The two services differ in internet speeds and smartphone compatibility, but the reason why isn’t so straightforward.
 Continue reading for everything you need to know about the two networks.